ekivemark/flangio/README.md

 and Collectionmanagement.

 * `search` - Read and seeach operations on MongoDBs.
-Included in this application is the ability to create stored searches and convert default JSON output to other f ormats including `.csv`, `.xls`, and `.xml`.
+Included in this application is the ability to create stored searches and convert default JSON output to other formats including `.csv`, `.xls`, and `.xml`.

 * `dataimport` - Import data form other sources such as CSV into MongoDB.